HalkowichJasperSA/labs/mario/less/README.md

 {% next %}

-## Pseudocode

-First, write in `pseudocode.txt` at right some pseudocode that implements this program, even if you're not (yet!) sure how to write it in code.
-There's no one right way to write pseudocode, but short English sentences suffice.
-Odds are your pseudocode will use (or imply using!) one or more functions, conditions, Boolean expressions, loops, and/or variables.

-{% spoiler %}

-There's more than one way to do this, so here's just one!

-1. Prompt user for height.
-1. If height is less than 1 or greater than 8 (or not an integer at all), go back to step one.
-1. Count *n* from 1 through height:
-    1. On step *n*, print *n* hashes

-It's okay to edit your own after seeing this pseudocode here, but don't simply copy/paste this into your own!

-{% endspoiler %}

-{% next %}

 ## Prompting for Input

-Whatever your pseudocode, let's first write only the code that prompts (and re-prompts, as needed) the user for input.
+Let's first write only the code that prompts (and re-prompts, as needed) the user for input.

 Specifically, modify `mario.py` at right so that it prompts the user for the pyramid's height, storing their input in a variable as an integer.
 Make sure to re-prompt the user again and again if their input is not a positive integer between 1 and 8, inclusive.
 Then, just print the value of that variable to confirm (for yourself) that you've indeed stored the user's input successfully.
 Running the program should look like this: